 She now vouches that kratom saved her life.
 Her life is so much better-taking kratom capsules once a day.
 She hasn’t upped her dose, which indicates that if taken in the proper dosage, kratom can do better than harm.

-3) Several Studies Shows That Kratom Is Good for Opioid Withdrawal
+3) Several Studies Shows That Kratom Is Good for Substance Withdrawal

 Lots of research has been conducted on kratom, and it’s proven that while kratom plant contains various drug compounds, there are two main ingredients with maximum psychoactive effects.
 They are mitragynine (MG) and 7-hydroxymitragynine (7-HMG).